Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "I didn't get a request for research in the restricted archives.
 Who escorted you?"
-Ms. Allen said, looking around the archive.
+Ms. Allen asked gruffly, looking around the archive.

 "He went down that last row of cabinets."

 "Who's in here?"
-She walked toward the cabinet row.
 When she looked down the row, she said "Lieutenant Walker, will you come here please?"

 "Where'd he go?"
-Walker said when looked around the corner of the cabinets.
+Walker asked when looked around the corner of the cabinets.

 "There's no exit from here.
 Did you see his name tag?"